nf-core/configs/docs/vsc_calcua.md

 <!-- /code_chunk_output -->

-## Quickstart
+## Quick start

 To get started with running nf-core pipelines on CalcUA, you can use one of the example templates below.
 For more detailed info, see the extended explanations further below.

-### Slurm-scheduled pipeline
+### Slurm-scheduled pipeline run

 Example `job_script.slurm` to run the pipeline using the Slurm job scheduler to queue the individual tasks making up the pipeline.
-Note that the head nextflow process used to launch the pipeline does not need to request many resources.
+Note that the head Nextflow process used to launch the pipeline does not need to request many resources, 1 CPU and 4 GB should be adequate.
+The wall clock should be set so that it is long enough for all pipeline tasks to complete.

 ```bash
 #!/bin/bash -l